Thomas Dale (priest)

-Thomas Dale (22 August 1797 – 14 May 1870) was a British priest in the Church of England who was the Dean of Rochester for a brief period in 1870.
+Thomas Dale (22 August 1797 – 14 May 1870) was a priest in the Church of England who was the Dean of Rochester for a brief period in 1870.
 He was also a poet and theologian.

 Life

 Dale was born in Pentonville and educated at Christ's Hospital and Corpus Christi College, Cambridge.

 Until 1826 Dale was a curate at St Michael, Cornhill, and then began a long association with St Bride, Fleet Street.
 He was also evening lecturer at St Sepulchre-without-Newgate before being appointed the incumbent of St Matthew's Denmark Hill.